 Should there be more applications in any one criterion than places available, distance from the school will be used as the final arbiter.
-The distance is provided by RBWM who uses proximity to the School, measured in a straight-line from the address point of the pupil's house as determined by Ordnance Survey to the address point of the School using the local authority's GIS system.
+The distance is provided by RBWM who uses proximity to the School, measured as the straight-line distance from the address point of the pupil's house, as set by Ordnance Survey, to the address point of the School's address.
 In the case of two properties being of equal distance from the school a random application process will be administered.
 This process will be supervised by someone who is independent of the School (see Appendix 1).